lloydaf/banana-js/README.md

 A very small library for making development with typescript easier.
 Contains utility functions I wish was there in typescript.

+Note: This library uses monkey patching to extend native prototypes.

 # Installation

 Install using npm